TinyMCE AI Models

 Translation and Localization

-If your application requires translated model descriptions, maintain a translation map in your code keyed by model.id, with fallback to the English description from the API for unknown models.
-This allows new models to work immediately while you add translations at your own pace.
+If the application requires translated model descriptions (the text returned by the API for each model), maintain a translation map in the code keyed by model.id, with fallback to the English description from the API for unknown models.
+This allows new models to work immediately while translations are added at a custom pace.

 API Examples